stephen-fox/wgu/README.md

 # wgu

-wgu (WireGuard Userspace) is a fork of Jonathan Giannuzzi's [wgfwd][wgfwd]. wgu allows users to create WireGuard tunnels without superuser privileges.
+wgu (WireGuard Userspace) is a fork of Jonathan Giannuzzi's [wgfwd][wgfwd]. wgu creates WireGuard tunnels without superuser privileges.
 Connections to network services are managed using forwarders.
 Each forwarder tells wgu where to listen for incoming connections and where to forward connections to.

 [wgfwd]: https://github.com/jgiannuzzi/wgfwd